ZhenyingZhu/StudyNotes/Azure-webapp-example/ItemOrganizer/PLAN.md

 - **Testing:** xUnit for the backend; Vitest and Playwright for the frontend
 - **Infrastructure as code:** Bicep

+## Local development environment

+Local development will use a VS Code Development Container to avoid installing project SDKs and tools directly on the host.

+The host requires only:

+- Docker Desktop
+- Visual Studio Code with the Dev Containers extension
+- Git, when Git operations are performed on the host

+The development container will include pinned versions of:

+- .NET 10 SDK
+- Node.js and the frontend package manager
+- EF Core CLI
+- Azure CLI and Bicep CLI
+- Git and required development utilities

+Docker Compose will coordinate:

+- The development container, with the repository mounted as its workspace
+- SQL Server for local Azure SQL-compatible development
+- Azurite for local Blob Storage emulation
+- A queue emulator if an Azure Storage Queue-based analysis worker is selected

+Named Docker volumes will be used where appropriate for NuGet packages, frontend packages, SQL data, and Azurite data.
+Builds, migrations, tests, debuggers, the API, and the frontend development server will run inside the development container.
+No .NET, Node.js, EF Core, SQL Server, Azurite, Azure CLI, or Bicep installation will be required on Windows.

+Routine development will use a deterministic mock implementation of Azure OpenAI.
+Explicit integration tests may use a shared Azure development deployment and credentials supplied through environment variables or a local secret store; credentials must never be committed.

+The development container is distinct from the production API image.
+It contains SDKs, debuggers, shells, and development tools and must not be deployed.
+If a production container is selected, it will use a separate multi-stage build containing only the published API and ASP.NET Core runtime, run as a non-root user, and be tested independently.

+## Local testing

+Local testing will use the following layers:

+- **Unit tests:** xUnit tests that do not require Docker services and cover validation, authorization policies, assignment rules, analysis state transitions, and AI-result mapping.
+- **API integration tests:** xUnit with `WebApplicationFactory`, a test authentication handler, SQL Server, and Azurite.
+Azure OpenAI responses will normally come from fixed structured-output fixtures.
+- **Contract tests:** Verify routes, OpenAPI 3.1, status codes, headers, RFC 9457 Problem Details, paging, ETags, idempotency, and upload behavior.
+- **Frontend tests:** Vitest for components and client logic; Playwright for end-to-end workflows against the local API.
+- **Live Azure integration tests:** An optional, separately invoked suite for Entra ID, Azure OpenAI, Azure SQL, and Blob Storage integration.
+It will not be part of the default local test run.
+- **Production artifact tests:** CI will build and start the production API image, when container deployment is selected, and verify Linux compatibility, configuration, health checks, upload limits, non-root execution, dependency connectivity, and graceful shutdown.

+The default local workflow is:

+1. Open the repository in the Development Container.
+2. Start SQL Server and Azurite through Docker Compose.
+3. Apply EF Core migrations to a dedicated local database and load representative test data.
+4. Run the API and frontend development server inside the Development Container.
+5. Use Swagger UI and Playwright to exercise container creation, photo upload, analysis polling, item review, assignment, and deletion.
+6. Test invalid files, missing scopes, stale ETags, retries, cancellation, conflicts, and unavailable dependencies.

+Swagger UI is enabled only in the Development environment.
+Local integration tests use test authentication; manual Entra ID testing uses dedicated development app registrations and access tokens.

+## Deployment approach

+Azure resources will be provisioned with Bicep and separated by environment.
+The deployment will include Azure Static Web Apps Standard, Azure App Service, Azure SQL, private Blob Storage, Azure OpenAI or a reference to an approved deployment, Application Insights, Log Analytics, Key Vault, managed identities, role assignments, health checks, CORS settings, and diagnostic settings.

+The API will use managed identity for Azure resources wherever supported.
+Secrets, storage keys, database passwords, and AI keys must not be committed or placed directly in ordinary deployment configuration.
+Entra application registrations, scopes, consent, and service principals will be handled through controlled Microsoft Graph automation or documented administrative steps where Bicep cannot manage them.

+The initial release pipeline will use GitHub Actions with workload identity federation and will:

+1. Restore, lint, build, and test the backend and frontend.
+2. Validate the OpenAPI document and Bicep templates.
+3. Run a Bicep what-if operation.
+4. Deploy or update infrastructure.
+5. Produce and apply an EF Core migration bundle as a controlled release step.
+6. Deploy the API to an App Service staging slot.
+7. Run readiness, API, and dependency smoke tests.
+8. Swap the validated staging slot into production.
+9. Deploy the frontend with environment-specific API and Entra configuration.
+10. Run post-deployment Playwright smoke tests.

+Whether App Service uses the managed .NET runtime or a custom production container remains a deployment decision.
+If a custom container is selected, CI will publish the tested image to Azure Container Registry and the same immutable image will be promoted through environments.
+The Development Container will never be used as a deployment artifact.

+App Service will use `/api/v1/health/ready` for health checks and enable Always On.
+Monitoring and alerts will cover HTTP failures and latency, dependency health, failed analyses, and Azure OpenAI throttling.
+Production Swagger access, data retention, SQL backup validation, rate limits, and upload limits must be finalized before release.

 ## Web API contract

 ### Conventions